“In a field of experimentation and free music, Eris 136199 stands as singular.” John Pietaro (New York City Jazz Record)

-Improviser, guitarist and constructor Han-earl Park (박한얼) crosses borders and performs fuzzily idiomatic, on occasion
+Improviser, guitarist and constructor Han-earl Park (박한얼) has been crossing borders and performing fuzzily idiomatic, on

-experimental, always traditional, open improvised musics.
-He is the mastermind/noise-maker behind ensembles include Eris 136199 with Nick Didkovsky and Catherine Sikora, Sirene 1009 with Dominic Lash, Mark Sanders and Caroline Pugh, and Numbers with Richard Barrett....more
+occasion experimental, always traditional, open improvised musics for twenty years.
+He is the mastermind behind Eris 136199 with Catherine Sikora and Nick Didkovsky; and Sirene 1009 with Dominic Lash, Mark Sanders and rit. (f.k.a.
+Pugh); and has a duo with Richard Barrett....more

 The first thing that grabs my ear is the tone of the guitar, laser sharp and perfectly balance.
 It's a strong basis for a great set of solo improvisations that brings a lot that you don't often get at the table: clever use of volume pedal or tremolo to make the instrument weightless and elusive, exploration of harmonics with a real love for complex tones and textures, and more.
 This is a player still finding his own unique spaces in this much explored mode.
 Derek Walmsley